SunnyNiu/leave-management/README.md

 # leave-management
-Use java, servlet, jstl, css

-There are functionalities as below for this projects,
-1. Staff check personal info.
-2. Staff apply for leave and send email to manager.
-3. Manager approve/reject/withdraw staff's leave application and feedback email to staff.
-4. Staff search leave history.
-5. Admin add new member and set new member's basic info.
-6. Staff update password.
-7. Staff update personal info.
+This project is a leave management system, help staff applies for leave, check their leave history, check and update personal info.
+The managers can approve, reject staffs' leave application, or withdraw his approval, rejection.
+Admin can add the new member and set new staffs' personal info.

+Technologies involved are Java,  Servlet, JSTL, JSP,  Oracle, CSS, Bootstrap and HTML